+I have decided to write this article in response to the fake news circulating on social media about the Notre-Dame Cathedral in Paris.
 Many false rumors about persecuted Christians are multiplying on the Internet from manipulated photos and data.
-This false information is aimed at raising funds (scammers) or provoking anti-Muslim reactions.
+This false information is aimed at raising funds (scammers) or provoking anti-Muslim sentiments.

-It was also confirmed by the Paris fire brigade that it was a firefighter: He wears a yellow vest as a “chief of rescue operations” that distinguishes him from other firefighters, BSPP said.
+It was also confirmed by the Paris fire brigade: “He wears a yellow vest as the chief of rescue operations that distinguishes him from other firefighters” BSPP said.

 Anything said by far-right conspiracy theorists should also be taken with a grain of salt.

 As Buzzfeed stated: “During the Notre Dame fire, the laughing face emojis were clearly in the minority and it is impossible to know why people chose a specific emoji, or the religion of people reacting to a Facebook video.
 It is also difficult to verify the authenticity of the accounts.
 Bottom line: Facebook emojis on a video do not tell us anything about a group of people.”

 This post is to subtly imply 875 attacks on churches were committed by Muslims in France, even if the word ‘Muslim’ was not mentioned, it was his intention.

 In an article by Liberation: “Contrary to the suggestion of Paul Joseph Watson, who denounces the silence of the media on these figures, the Figaro has revealed them.
 Refer to my updated article that debunks Watson’s claim.
 You can also find my other rebuttals to his fake news stories about Muslims and France, as well as the Yellow Vests, in my articles, here and here, and here.
 Watson is notorious for taking small grains of truth and twisting the facts for his own globalist divide and conquer agenda.